Exploring Creation with Zoology 3: Land Animals of the Sixth Day is part of the award-winning Young Explorer Series.

 To complete this Zoology 3 course, we recommend the hard-cover textbook and spiral Notebooking Journal (grades 4-6) or the Junior Notebooking Journal for early elementary ages or children with limited writing skills.

 This Zoology 3 course for elementary grades is packed with a variety of hands-on activities, experiments, and projects.
 These can be completed with household materials.
-You can view the complete list of lab supplies by clicking the button below.

 What Are Some of the Activities in This Zoology 3 Course?